 Date

-Dear Parent/Gu ardi ian:
+Dear Parent/Gu ıard ian:

+Your student received a

-Your student blow/bump to th head today received a
+blow/bump to th neir head today.

-• Time:
+Where it happe ned : Time:

 First aid given: Rest (for how long?)

 Outcome

 Parent was called: Time: Message left: Spoke to:

 Student felt well and return ed to class

-Student sent home with par rent or guardian
+8 Student sent home with par rent or guardian

-Comments:
+Comments: · · · · ·

 Assistance was giv en by: